Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Suns

 Nikola Jokic Insights vs. the Suns

-- He's taken 2.2 threes per game, or 5.8% of his team's shots from beyond the arc this season.
+- Jokic is responsible for taking 14.4% of his team's field goal attempts this season with 14.8 per game.

-- Jokic's opponents, the Suns, have a neutral offensive tempo, averaging 101.4 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.
+- He's connected on 0.8 threes per game, or 5.9% of his team's makes from beyond the arc this season.

-- On defense, the Suns have allowed 111.6 points per game, which is sixth-best in the NBA.
+- Giving up 42.9 rebounds per contest, the Suns are the 11th-ranked squad in the league.

-- Conceding 23.4 assists per game, the Suns are the third-ranked team in the NBA.
+- In terms of assists, the Suns have conceded 23.4 per game, third in the league.

-- In terms of 3-pointers, the Suns have conceded 11.4 makes per game, third in the league.
+- Conceding 11.4 made 3-pointers per game, the Suns are the third-ranked team in the league.

 Nikola Jokic vs. the Suns